 (3) Demonstrating Interprofessional delivery/curricular models

-(4) Enhancing Interprofessional group facilitation skills
+(4) Enhancing Interprofessional group facilitation and debriefing skills

 (5) Reviewing important tips for Interprofessional precepting

 (6) Exploring methods of assessment for interprofessional education

 (7) Receiving student feedback for planning and evaluating IP experiences